DCS-gRPC/rust-server/README.md

 The REPL is also available in the release and can be run by running `Tools/DCS-gRPC/repl.exe`

+Please note that there are some circumstances where results will not return properly:

+* Lua tables that do not have a 0 index will cause an error and return nothing
+* Lua tables with a mix of integer and string keys will return only the integer keys.

 ### Contributions

 This repository is powered by GitHub Actions for the Continuous Integration (CI) services.
 The same CI checks would be